INTL BUS 3280 The Law of International Business Transactions: 3 semester hours

 INTL BUS 3680 International Management: 3 semester hours

 Same as MGMT 3680.
-Prerequisites: A minimum 2.0 campus GPA.
-In addition, ECON 1002 and MGMT 3600; or consent of the instructor.
+Prerequisites: ECON 1002 and MGMT 3600, a minimum 2.0 campus GPA or consent of the instructor.
 A study of international business and management practices.
 Topics covered include an introduction to international management and the multinational enterprise, the cultural environment of international management, planning in an international setting, organizing for international operations, directing international operations, international staffing, preparing employees for international assignments, and the control process in an international context.

 INTL BUS 3780 International Marketing: 3 semester hours